Skip to content

 • It is useful to send patient with a printed copy of the discharge summary if they will follow-up outside VUMC

-• For high-risk discharges (patients with poor health literacy, hx of being lost to follow-up, patients following up outside VUMC) consider calling PCP’s office to set follow-up
+• For high-risk discharges (poor health literacy, hx of being lost to follow-up, follow up outside VUMC), consider calling PCP's office to set follow-up

 • Complete an accurate and thorough medication reconciliation